 Due to the coronavirus epidemic’s shelter-in-place restrictions, St. Anselm’s will not be holding live Sunday services through and including May 3, 2020.
 Nor will other live events (meetings, parties, etc.) be held during this period.
 But we can continue to gather for Sunday services and other meetings and events via the internet using the ZOOM program.

-Sunday Services.
 There will be one online service each Sunday, starting at 9 AM Pacific time.
 It will be conducted by Father John Sutton, St. Anselm’s rector.
 It will be a said service similar to the one normally held at 8AM.
-There usually will be no choir.
+Our music director, Andrew Huddart, will play the organ and piano, but the choir will not sing.
 There will be a liturgy of the word, the sermon, and the eucharist.
 At the time when communion is normally shared, participants are welcome to share their own bread and wine as a memorial of the sacraments.
 Total service time will be approximately 40 minutes.